Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 When working with [multiple related projects](build-overview.md#project-setup-for-related-projects), it might be necessary to combine different build types for debug and download in the target hardware.
 With the option `--context-set` the selected `--context` options can be saved and re-used.

-Write to the file `SimpleTZ.cbuild-set.yml` the selected `--context` options .
+Write the selected `--context` options to the file `SimpleTZ.cbuild-set.yml`.
 Refer to [file structure of `*.cbuild-set.yml`](YML-CBuild-Format.md#file-structure-of-cbuild-setyml) for details.

 ```bash
 cbuild SimpleTZ.csolution.yml -S -c CM33_s.Release -c CM33_ns.Debug
 ```

-Read from the file `SimpleTZ.cbuild-set.yml` to previous stored `--context` setup.
+Read the previously stored `--context` setup from the file `SimpleTZ.cbuild-set.yml`.

 ```bash
 cbuild SimpleTZ.csolution.yml -S